adityaagrawal53/industrial-training-flight-statistics/README.md

 A python code that outputs how many destinations a given source airport has to different continents.

-The input is the source airport's IATA code.
+The input is the source airport's city.

 The output: